-The first $300 (non-refundable) of the enrollment fee is split to cover the following: $100 for the administrative cost of acceptance and matriculation into the University, and $200 for the cost of the First Year Experience program, inclusive of Orientation.
+The first $300 (non-refundable) of the enrollment fee will be applied to the tuition account.
 The additional $400 paid by resident students represents a housing reservation and damage deposit, which is held in a separate account and credited back to the student account once the student moves off campus.

 The activities fee is used to fund student activities, organizations, concerts and events held on campus.
 It is separated and controlled by student organizations for student use.
 It also helps fund the operation of the Gerety Hall student center and allows for statewide access to RIPTA bus service.
 The activities fee is $200 per semester.

 Tuition, room/board and fees are due in full by Aug.
 1 for the fall semester and Dec.
 15 for the spring semester.
 If the tuition bill is not paid in full by these dates (unless covered by anticipated financial aid or a non-delinquent monthly payment plan with Nelnet), the University reserves the right to charge late payment fees in accordance with stated policy.

 Deposits can be made to the Salve Card online with Mastercard or Visa, in person at the Business Office with cash or check, or by mail with a check.